1. Home

 Governance Manager

 Niamo has a strong interest in global health and in governance.
-Prior to joining the WFSA, Niamo worked as a Programme Coordinator for a national clinical audit programme at the Royal College of Physicians, and has previously worked as a Commissioning Assistant within the NHS.
-Niamo has also earned a degree in History and Arabic at SOAS, University of London.
+Prior to joining WFSA, she worked as a Programme Coordinator for a national clinical audit programme at the Royal College of Physicians, and has previously worked as a Commissioning Assistant within the NHS.
+Niamo holds a degree in History and Arabic from SOAS, University of London.

 Matthew Rothero